alvarillo89/UGR-GraphicSystems/README.md

 # UGR Graphic Systems
-Subject Practices: Graphic Systems (UGR).
+Made for the subject of Graphic Systems at the UGR.
 Developed with JavaScript and THREE.js